eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/17-pass-an-array-to-a-callback-with-a-forof-function.md

 ```

-> Note: You can read more about how to cancel a timeout by watching the [ lesson 9 -Create a Function to Configure setTimeout](https://egghead.io/lessons/egghead-time-is-a-hidden-variable-in-javascript-f724e184), or [read the notes]().
+> Note: You can read more about how to cancel a timeout by watching the [ lesson 9 - Create a Function to Configure setTimeout](https://egghead.io/lessons/egghead-time-is-a-hidden-variable-in-javascript-f724e184), or [read the notes](./9-create-a-function-to-configure-settimeout.md).

 ---